 I have found this to be a fantastic way to keep every student engaged in the story.
 It also is a great, quick way for me to assess who’s “getting it” and who needs help during small groups.

-Another option is to use clipboards to have students complete an independent task after a mini lesson.
+Another option is to use clipboards to have students complete an independent task after a mini lesson or while students are working on their writing pieces.
 Allowing students to simply use clipboards then and there means there’s less transition time which can be helpful for students who are easily distracted.
 It also means that We can come back together to share ideas quickly as well.

 I love to provide fun and engaging activities for my early finishers, but sometimes that can be distracting for students who are still working.
 This problem is easily solved by allowing my early finishers to grab a clipboard and get to work on one of their many, fun choices.